hfwang132/fm-demod-pynq-ad9361/README.md

 ## 2) Targeted Audience

 - People interested in controlling SDR devices with python
-- People interested in High-Level-Synthesis development on Xilinx Zynq devices
+- People interested in HLS development on Xilinx Zynq devices
 - People interested in [PYNQ](http://www.pynq.io/) for agile hardware development and verification

 ## 3) Hardware Platform